NaluCFD/Nalu/docs/source/theory/boundaryConditions.rst

 at the open boundary mass flow rate expression in favor or a pre-processing algorithm that uniformly distributes the continuity mass flow rate (and possible density accumulation) "error" over the entire set of open boundary conditions.
-This "global corerction" scheme may perform well with single open boundary condition specification, e.g., multiple inflows with a single open locaiton, however, it to be avoided if the flow leaving the domain is complex in that a simulation includes multiple open boundary conditions.
-A complex situaiton might be an open jet with entrianment from the side (open boundary that allows for inflow) and a top open that allows for outflow.
+The global correction scheme may perform well with single open boundary condition specification, e.g., multiple inflows with a single open location, however, it is to be avoided if the flow leaving the domain is complex in that a simulation includes multiple open boundary conditions.
+A complex situation might be an open jet with entrainment from the side (open boundary that allows for inflow) and a top open that allows for outflow.
 However, a routine case might be a backward facing step with a single inflow, side periodic, top wall and open boundary.
-Not that the ability for the continuity solve to be well conditioned may require an interior Dirichelt on pressure as the open pressure specification for the "global correct" algorithm is lacking.
+Not that the ability for the continuity solve to be well conditioned may require an interior Dirichlet on pressure as the open pressure specification for the global correction algorithm is lacking.
 In most cases, a Dirichlet condition is not actually required as the NULL-space of the continuity system may not be found in the solve.